dmlc/xgboost/doc/tutorials/external_memory.rst

 .. warning::

-   This is the original form of external memory support before 1.5, users are encouraged to use custom data iterator instead.
-The document here is used as a reference to the deprecated file loader.
+   This is the original form of external memory support before 1.5 and is now deprecated, users are encouraged to use custom data iterator instead.

 There is no big difference between using external memory version of text input and the in-memory version of text input.
 The only difference is the filename format.